alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 }
 ```

-A call can look like the follow, here using the `Ellipse` function:
+A call can look like the following, here using the `Ellipse` function:

 ```cpp
 canvas.simple_draw( Ellipse, area.left, area.top, area.right, area.bottom );